Train to Become a Mechanic

 So even if you become absolutely great at your job, you won't get paid much more than someone who is just good at their job.
 In order to get up into the next level of salary, you will either have to take on supervisor or manager responsibilities or get entrepreneurial and start your own place.

-The Career Almost all mechanics specialize in just one type of machine — diesel trucks, motorcycles, automobiles, boats or planes.
+Almost all mechanics specialize in just one type of machine — diesel trucks, motorcycles, automobiles, boats or planes.
 Each has their own characteristics, advantages and disadvantages.

 You just have to pick the one that interests you the most and the one that is most practical to where you live.
 So, if you want to work on boats, you gotta live where there are a lot of boats.
 If you want to fix airplanes, you can't live in a small town.